jdlehman/jsrouter/docs/router-config.md

 ### navigateState

+> (): state: any

-The `navigateState` config option is a function that returns data to be used as the state in `window.history.replaceState` (which is called whenever the router navigates to a new route).
+The `navigateState` config option is a function that returns data to be used as the state in [`persistState`](#persiststate), which is called whenever the router navigates to a new route.
 The default behavior returns an empty object, `{}`, but can be overridden with this config option.

-You can serialize your application state with `navigateState` and restore the state with [`handlePopState`](#handlepopstate) to get undo/redo functionality for your app with the browser's back/forward.
+If you set `persistState` to `window.history.pushState`, you can serialize your application state with `navigateState` and restore the state with [`handlePopState`](#handlepopstate) to get undo/redo functionality for your app with the browser's back/forward.

 ```js
 function myState(ev) {